geotopmodel/geotop/README.rst

 The `**se27xx** <https://github.com/geotopmodel/geotop/tree/se27xx>`_ branch contains the code 2.0 version which has been used for the publication  `Endrizzi et al. (2014) <https://doi.org/10.5194/gmd-7-2831-2014>`_, with some minor bug fixing.
 It is the most stable GEOtop version and the current benchmark for the development versions.
 To install this version see https://github.com/geotopmodel/geotop/blob/se27xx/README.rst

-The new `**v3.0** GEOtop development branch v3.0 (beta), written in C++, can be found in the git repo https://github.com/geotopmodel/geotop/tree/v3.0 at .
+The new **Master version** **v3.0** GEOtop development branch v3.0 (beta), written in C++, can be found in the git repo https://github.com/geotopmodel/geotop/tree/v3.0.
 You can find the compiling, running and testing instructions at https://github.com/geotopmodel/geotop/blob/v3.0/readme.md

 The 3.0 version starts from version se27xx, already validated and published in the Endrizzi et al. 2014 paper.
 It performs exactly as the se27xx, but it has some improvements in terms of: